 Get ahead in an electronics career with this professionally accredited programme, combining practical challenges, excellent facilities and teaching from industry specialists and academic researchers.
 With a broad curriculum covering everything from analogue and digital electronics to contemporary embedded systems, signal processing technologies and modern communications, graduates can expect to seek employment in research and development, maintenance engineering, electronic design, telecommunications and much more.

-Mechanical Engineering
+BEng (Hons) Mechanical Engineering

-Course page and UCAS code: www.solent.ac.uk/H303
+UCAS tariff: 104-120 Course page and UCAS code: www.solent.ac.uk/H303